mattcone/markdown-guide/_content/whats-markdown-good-for.md

 ## What's Markdown Good For?

-Markdown is a fast and easy way to take notes, create content for a website, or produce print-ready documents.
+Markdown is a fast and easy way to take notes, create content for a website, and produce print-ready documents.
 It doesn't take long to learn the Markdown syntax, and once you know how to use it, you can write using Markdown just about everywhere.

 Most people use Markdown to create content for the web, but Markdown is good for formatting everything from email messages to grocery lists.
 In fact, this website was created using Markdown — you can [view the source code](https://github.com/mattcone/markdown-guide).